chrisbroski/frogeye/README.md

 ### [Atom.io](http://atom.io/)

 I am using GitHub's Atom.io code editor on Mac to write the JavaScript.
 I recommend the [remote-atom](https://atom.io/packages/remote-atom) plugin to easily sync the code files to the Raspberry Pi.

-## Accomplishments So Far

-I decided to try to simulate on/off (movement) cells first.
-The file *overall-movement.js* is a simple processor to measure total movement in the field of vision of a Pi camera.

-The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
-The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.

-*Senses.js* is a module designed to organize all of the sensory processing of an intelligent artifact.
-It is built according to [my AI architecture](http://behaviorallogic.com/api/spec) to have 4 main sections:

-1. **Observers** to collect raw sensory data
-2. **Perceivers** to analyze raw observer data
-3. **Attention** to control when observers and perceivers are active
-4. **Sense State** to organize and share perception information

-The *Senses.js* module currently detects total motion (implemented from *motion-overall.js*,) the direction of greatest movement (left, right, center, and none) and overall brightness.

 ### Reverse-Engineering the Y'UV Image Format